biopragmatics/oquat/docs/unknowns/source/cdno.md

 </details>

-## `USDA_NDB` (114)
+## `USDA_NDB`

+There are 114 usages of `USDA_NDB` in `cdno`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USDA_NDB)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20USDA_NDB).

 <details>
 <summary>Click to expand the `USDA_NDB` table</summary>